 - Waiver to live off-campus: You MUST meet one of the listed reasons in order to be permitted to live off campus.

 - Information about dining on campus and meal plan options

 A limited number of on-campus rooms may be available for graduate student and upperclassmen.
 You will need to contact the Office of Residence Life in a timely manner to inquire about availibility.

 Most upperclassmen and graduate students live off campus.
-Housing is relatively inexpensive compared to other U.S. cities.
+Off-campus housing is relatively inexpensive compared to other U.S. cities.